 - Improved Endurance

 The more jogging you do, the more efficiently your body uses oxygen, and the more it can endure.
 In scientific terms – your body uses oxygen more efficiently.
 That means you can work out harder and go about your daily activities without as much effort.
 Going up and down stairs becomes easier as does bringing in heavy bags of groceries.
 You’ll also be able to keep up with the kids.
-So not only will you be able to run more on the treadmill, you’ll be able to go through life a lot easier.
+So not only will you be able to run more on the treadmill, you’ll be able to go through life a lot easier in general.

 - Improved Mental Fitness